calphool/TRS80GS/README.md

 also cleans up the joystick bodges that I had to do on the Rev2 board.
 Rev3 works fully, and I've been building a Pacman game on it.

 Rev4 is currently (July 2018) being built by our Chinese friends at allpcb.com, and it is an upgraded version of Rev3 with one major improvement -- a UART.
 I *should* be able to connect a
-FTDI cable via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
-Initially I'll just use it to move my Pacman code back and forth, but in truth with a fully functional UART, I could literally build a kind of network interface and create something loosely equivalent to a LAN share, which would be sort of cool.
+[FTDI cable](http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm) via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
+Initially I'll just use it to move my Pacman code back and forth, but in truth with a fully functional UART, I could build a kind of network interface and create something loosely equivalent to a LAN share, which would be sort of cool.
 In fact, I *could* probably build a PPP interface and do stuff like surf the web or use FTP from a 40 year old TRS-80 Model 1, but we'll save all that software work for a later date.

 The only trouble with having a UART is that now I have *two* interrupts to deal with, so you won't be able to simultaneously use the VPD's interrupts *and* the UART's interrupts.
 I've included a jumper to allow you to switch which one you're working with.
+I *suppose* I could add a latch behind an address so that you could tell which interrupt was being invoked, but honestly I can't imagine why we need to be both loading data *and* altering the screen at the same time, so Rev4 will use a jumper.

 TMS9118A
 --------